-- 6- Micro-RNA, short, non-coding, ~ 22 nucleotide long, generated by nucleolytic processing of the products of distinct genes or transcription unites, at least some of which control the expression of other genes during development (mature micro RNA molecules can hybridize together to form imperfect RNA-RNA duplex within the 3' untranslated regions of specific target mRNA causing unexplained gene expression regulation in at least half of the human genes). - 7- Small cytoplasmic RNA (scRNA), has catalytic activity in tRNA processing and acts as signal recognition particle. - 8- Small nucleolar (snoRNA) acts in rRNA processing/ maturation/methylation.
+7- Micro-RNA, short, non-coding, ~ 22 nucleotide long, generated by nucleolytic processing of the products of distinct genes or transcription unites, some of which control the expression of other genes during development (mature micro RNA molecules can hybridize together to form imperfect RNA-RNA duplex within the 3' untranslated regions of specific target mRNA causing unexplained gene expression regulation in at least half of the human genes).

-- 9- Small interfering RNA (siRNA) are derived by specific nucleolytic cleavage of larger double stranded RNAs to form small 21-25 long products. - They form perfect RNA-RNA hybrids with their targets anywhere within the length RNA where the complementary sequence exists resulting in reduction of specific protein production because siRNA-mRNA complexes are degraded by nucleolytic machinery (interferes with the expression of specific gene by hybridizing to its corresponding RNA sequence in the target mRNA, then activates degradation of mRNA which can not be translated into proteins).
+8- Small interfering RNA (siRNA) are derived by specific nucleolytic cleavage of larger double stranded RNAs to form small 21-25 long products.
+They form perfect RNA-RNA hybrids with their targets anywhere within the length RNA where the complementary sequence exists resulting in reduction of specific protein production because siRNA-mRNA complexes are degraded by nucleolytic machinery (interferes with the expression of specific gene by hybridizing to its corresponding RNA sequence in the target mRNA, then activates degradation of mRNA which can not be translated into proteins).